omeka/omeka-s-enduser/docs/content/media.md

 - Delete selected: delete only the items that are selected on the page
 - Delete all: delete all the items returned by a search (default is all items).

-Choose one of these options and then click *Go*.
+Choose one of these options and then click "Go".

 **Batch editing** media takes you to a new page.
 The media being edited will display on the right side in a drawer, while the batch edit form gives you the following options: